City-Bureau/field-guide/site/content/on-assignment/notetaking.md

 ## ASSIGNMENT REQUIREMENTS

 * Your meeting notes should be 1-3 pages in length, single-spaced, and submitted via the Google Doc attached to your assignment.
 The correct Google Doc is shared to your email address each time you are assigned to document a meeting.
-See **SAMPLE MEETING NOTES TEMPLATE and EXAMPLE MEETING NOTES** below for what to expect.
+See **SAMPLE MEETING NOTES TEMPLATE** and **EXAMPLE MEETING NOTES** below for what to expect.
-* Include at least 10 hyperlinks throughout the text of your notes (a hyperlink is a link in your text that connects readers with an external website (ex. this is a hyperlink)
+* Include 8-10 hyperlinks throughout the text of your notes (a hyperlink is a link in your text that connects readers with an external website).

 ## EXAMPLE MEETING NOTES